y23586/vrchat-time-shaders/README.md

 ## Table of Contents
 - assets: Textures and shaders used in the package
 - cgi: The Panorama API
+  - Currently the API is provided on [y23586.net](https://y23586.net), but you can host your own backend on your server by using this script.
 - unity-packages: The Unity package for VRChat world projects
 - docs: The WebPanel API